 Although, when a disaster or catastrophe occur in a place, the immediate response is to offer some help in form of aid.
 While this is alright, it shouldn’t be a culture that continues for so ling.
 People find it dignifying to fish than be given fish.
 What Africa need is trade and not aid; Africa needs partnerships.
 The documentary PovertyCure – From Aid to Trade, explains that there is a long term negative impact of sustained foreign aid in Africa.
 There is need to focus on free and fair trade in Africa, demand accountability and responsibility from government and economic freedom through policies that help especially small and medium businesses thrive.

 All around the continent, individuals and institutions are working to devise solutions to some of the pressing problems of Africa.
 However, it should be noted that different communities require different approaches to development; therefore, policy makers from different parts of Africa need to start thinking in terms of context-based development strategies and solutions rather than continent-wide ones.
 This is because the same strategies don’t always work for every society.

 The ‘Cheetah generation’ is the reason African Countries will not remain poor.
 They are the ones who will take charge of the future, question authorities, conventions and cultures, and demand accountability, they will start businesses and initiatives, create solutions and stand tall on the global level.
 And as the Nigerian entrepreneur and philanthropist, Tony Elumelu, stated “Nobody will develop Africa except us.”

-This piece expresses the opinion of the author and not necessarily that of the organization.
+This piece solely expresses the opinion of the author and not necessarily the organization as a whole.
 Students For Liberty is committed to facilitating a broad dialogue for liberty, representing a variety of opinions.
 If you’re a student interested in presenting your perspective on this blog, click here to submit a guest post!